StoyanKucarov/open5gs-anomaly-detection/README.md

 kubectl get pods -n open5gs
 ```

-If `kubectl delete` of a chaos resource hangs, patch the finalizers (the script does this automatically after 15 s):
+If `kubectl delete` of a chaos resource hangs, patch the finalizers (the run script does this automatically after 15 s):

 ```bash
 kubectl patch <kind>/<name> -n open5gs --type=json \